Exam Board – AQA

 You will usually be taught by two members of the modern languages faculty.
 The courses have a lot of online lessons supported by a text book.
 Topics are investigated in new ways using various technologies focusing on communication and using a variety of sources such as the internet, DVDs, newspapers and magazines.
-You will develop your listening, reading, writing and speaking skills and you will have the opportunity to work with the French foreign language assistant.
+You will develop your listening, reading, writing and speaking skills.

 What doors will this open up for me?

 The world is full of languages.
-Think about how many more newspapers and books you could read; films and TV programmes you could watch, and songs you could understand, websites you could visit, people and places you could really get to know if you could speak another language.
+Think about how many more newspapers and books you could read; films and TV programmes you could watch, songs you could understand, websites you could visit, and people and places that you could really get to know if you could speak another language.

 94% of the worlds’ population do not speak English as their first language and 75% of them do not speak English at all.
 People with languages can be paid £3-5,000 more per year than those without.